-However, people should contact a doctor if their pain does not improve with home remedies, such as rest and icing the affected areas, or if it interferes with their daily life.
+However, people should contact a healthcare professional if they experience severe joint pain or swelling, or their pain does not improve with home remedies, such as rest and icing the affected areas, or if it interferes with their daily life.

 Additionally, some CBD products contain ingredients that may interact with medication.
-Talking with a doctor before using CBD products will help people understand which products will be safe for them.
+Talking with a qualified health professional before using CBD products will help people understand which products will be safe for them.

 If a person develops skin irritation or allergic reactions after using a CBD product, they should stop using it and seek medical advice.

-Some other conditions that skin creams may help with include arthritis, peripheral neuropathy, and jaw pain.
+Skin creams may also help with other conditions, including arthritis, peripheral neuropathy, and jaw pain.